sebfisch/java-data/content/docs/features/_index.md

 We will also discuss
-[Pattern Matching for `switch`](switchpatterns) and [Record Patterns](recordpatterns) which are planned for a future Java version and partially available as a preview feaure.
+[Pattern Matching for `switch`](switchpatterns) and [Record Patterns](recordpatterns) which are planned for future Java versions and partially available as a preview feaure.